bruot/yubival/README.md

 # Yubival

 This Django app runs a standalone Yubikey OTP validation server.
-It implements [version 2.0 of the validation protocol](https://developers.yubico.com/yubikey-val/Validation_Protocol_V2.0.html).
+It implements [version 2.0 of the validation protocol](https://developers.yubico.com/yubikey-val/Validation_Protocol_V2.0.html) limited to the case of a single validation server.
 YubiKey devices and server API keys can easily be managed in the Django admin site or via command line.

 ## Installation